watir/watirbook/installation/mac.md

 ### Ruby ###

 Regarding installing Ruby on Mac, I have good news and bad news.
 Good news is that Ruby is already installed by default, so you can skip this step if you just want to try Watir.
 Bad news is that you have an old version of Ruby installed.
-It will be good enough for trying Watir, but if you decide you want to use it, you will probably want to install a newer version of Ruby.
+It will be good enough for trying Watir, but if you decide you want to use it, you will probably want to install a newer version.
 So, for now, I will skip Ruby installation.
 I will cover it later.

 To check if Ruby is installed on your Mac, open Terminal application (located in `/Applications/Utilities`) any type `ruby -v`.